 Emotional Pain in the Joints

-As a child, we have the crying mechanism to recover from all types of pain.
-This natural release is not always necessary as an adult.
-Don’t get me wrong.
-Crying happens when certain issues and memories flood into focus.
-I use modalities that are appropriate for each case such as Active Memory Technique from BodyTalk, yogic breathing techniques, and Ho’oponopono from Hawaiian Kahuna practice.
-The particular therapy seems not to be as important as the fact that the mind and the heart have done something in the direction of healing.
-I like to call this a “permission slip” to quote one of my favorite gurus.
-Emotional people cry, intellectuals need to talk and reason, and kinesthetic people usually need a hug.
-We are all a combination of these personality types.
+In our early years, as children, we are naturally equipped with a mechanism to recover from all kinds of pain – we cry.
+This natural, instinctive response isn’t always required or appropriate in adulthood.
+Don’t misunderstand me, crying is a powerful release when certain issues or memories come rushing back into focus.
+I employ techniques that are best suited to each individual case – this could range from the Active Memory Technique from BodyTalk, yogic breathing techniques, to Ho’oponopono from Hawaiian Kahuna practice.
+The specific therapy used is not as important as the fact that the mind and the heart have made some effort towards healing.
+I often refer to this as a “permission slip”, borrowing the term from one of my esteemed gurus.
+Emotional individuals might express themselves through tears, intellectuals often need to engage in discussion and reason, and kinesthetic individuals might require a reassuring hug.
+We are all unique blends of these personality types.

 Unprocessed emotions, those that we fail to address and resolve, can create a certain heaviness and density that is stored in specific areas of our bodies.
 It’s not surprising that many chronic diseases have been linked to this phenomenon.
 Various healing modalities, such as Heart Clearing and Trance Channeling, can help alleviate this emotional density from the body.
 The emotional heart has an extraordinary capacity to heal and forgive almost anything, provided we trust it to serve as a release mechanism.
 Regardless of the experiences we’ve endured, the heart’s rhythm continues, underscoring its strength and resilience.”